×

 UBC International Scholars Program Significant tuition-and-need/merit-based support (may cover full tuition + living, depending on financial need)Undergraduate international students at UBC

-University of Calgary International Entrance ScholarshipUp to CAD 15,000 per year (renewable) Undergraduate international students at University of Calgary
+University of Calgary International Entrance ScholarshipUp to CAD 15,000 per year (renewable) Undergraduate international students at the University of Calgary

 Vanier Canada Graduate ScholarshipsCAD 50,000 per year for up to 3 years (doctoral level)Doctoral students (international & Canadian)